-- In the case of Steels, as the carbon content is increasing, melting point of steel is reducing i.e.high carbon Steels will have a low melting point.
+- In the case of Steels, as the carbon content is increasing, the melting point of steel is reducing i.e.high carbon Steels will have a low melting point.

 - In addition, high carbon steel is already saturated with carbon.
 Even though, free carbon is available in the flame.
 It cannot be absorbed by the high carbon Steels.

-- To withstand for high pressures, the material used for manufacturing of hosepipe connected to the oxygen cylinder is made by copper as a material.
+- To withstand high pressures, the material used for manufacturing of hosepipe connected to the oxygen cylinder is made by copper as a material.

 - If copper hose pipe is connected to the Acetylene cylinder, the copper is chemically reacting with acetylene and produces Paste like material.
 Therefore, it will fail at lower pressures also.